-You should not enroll in this program unless you are ready to take MATH 203 College Algebra.
-If you are not prepared for College Algebra but are interested in pursuing a degree in biology, please contact the Science and Math Division at extension 1508 or sciencemath@ massasoit.edu to make an appointment with a biology advisor to help you create a plan to get ready for College Algebra.
+You should not enroll in this program unless you are ready to take MATH 203 College Algebra (or a higher math course).
+Please contact the Science and Math Division at extension 1508 or sciencemath@massasoit.edu to make an appointment with a biology advisor if you are not prepared for College Algebra but are interested in pursuing a degree in biology, or if you place into MATH 217 Precalculus or a higher math course when starting the program.